 Difficulty with relationships

-In the sudden absence of their parents' protection, they are unsure how to face challenges in relationships and hardships.
-Being sensitive, they avoid taking risks because they fear failure.
+In the sudden absence of their parents' protection, they are unsure how to face relationship challenges and hardships.
+Being sensitive, they avoid taking risks, fearing failure.

 Even in late adulthood, an overprotected individual:

-While it is normal for parents to be concerned about their children, we must understand that there exists a fine line that differentiates protection from overprotection.
-There is no harm in allowing our children to learn from their mistakes and face life's challenges.
+Even though it is normal for parents to be concerned about their children, a fine line differentiates protection from overprotection.
+There is no harm in allowing children to learn from their mistakes and face life's challenges.

 Last updated on: January 21, 2026